5 BPM systems for your business: automation, case studies, and ROI

 2. You can configure forms, business rules and integrations visually through the builder.

-3. All projects, tasks and data in a single window.
+3. All projects, tasks, and data in one window.

 4. No need to switch between systems.
 Comindware automatically transfers data from ERP and 1C.

-5. Everything updates without manual entry — employees always work with up-to-date information.
-Benefits: —
+5. Everything updates automatically, without manual entry, so employees always work with current information.
+Benefits: -

 6. Flexibly adapts processes to changing conditions (for example, approvals in holding companies). -

-7. Cuts app development time by 3-5x thanks to low-code. —
+7. Reduces application development time by 3-5x thanks to low-code. -

 8. Integrates data from ERP, ERP, and 1C through ready-made connectors. -

-9. Requires no deep programming for customizations.
-Drawbacks: —
+9. Does not require advanced programming for customizations.
+Drawbacks: -

 11. Not suitable for simple tasks - too much functionality.